-(see manual: "Inscription of the air cylinder", description and drawing).
+(see also manual of the air gun: "Inscription of the air cylinder", description and drawing).

 Additional special warnings and notices on our gas-ram system mod.
 HW 90

 DO NOT LEAVE THE AIRGUN LOADED: Always check every airgun to see if it is loaded every time you handle it.
 Always assume your airgun is loaded . . . any time.